ntxbots/ftcpi/README.md

-# ftcpi
+# raspi-setup
-Scripts and setup for Raspberry Pi in FTC competitions
+Scripts and setup for Raspberry Pi, including FTC-specific setups